 - The latest surgical techniques and technology: We use today’s most updated techniques for addressing hip pain, including minimally invasive core decompression, bone grafting and joint replacements using the latest implant technology

 - A personalized, multidisciplinary approach to care: Some hip problems require a multidisciplinary team approach to care.
-As an academic medical center, Cooper has experts in more than 75 specialties, giving you streamlined access to all the expertise you need, all in one place.
+As an academic health system, Cooper has experts in more than 75 specialties, giving you streamlined access to all the expertise you need, all in one place.